Devsh-Graphics-Programming/JS-WASM-interop-benchmark/README.md

 #### Invoking C# methods from JS

-Blazor (and Mono-WASM) support invoking methods only if the arguments are JSON-serializable, there's currently no other alternative.
+Blazor (and Mono-WASM) support invoking methods only if the arguments are JSON-serializable, there's no other alternative in .Net 6.0

+If you're interested about .Net 7.0 [skip to the bottom](Errata) section.

 Aside from serialization deserialization speed, a large concern of using JSON serialization is the memory usage.
 In our example, the peak memory usage can surpass 5.5x or even 21x of the original, depending on when the GC kicks in to clean up the temporary JSON strings.